 Opportunities The TIP area suffers from a distinct lack of quality business space.
 An increase in office space within the TIP area will have a positive impact upon the footfall figures, vibrancy and retail activity within the area.
 Ensures Darlington's heritage as the birthplace of passenger railways is fully realised to become a worldwide identified location.
 TIP aligns with other major projects including the investments into Bank Top Station, RHQ, Victorian Indoor Market and Central Library.
 The Council has commenced the acquiring of properties within the TIP area as part of a programme of residential developments The TIP area and proposed interventions dovetail with the ambitions articulated in the Council's Future High Street Fund bid.
 The Council recently commissioned an independent review of the public realm and shop frontage of the TIP area which highlighted several deficiencies and proposed improvements.
-Provision of accessible Adult Learning venues in the heart of the town.
 Threats Lack of buy in from landowners Lack of funding Impact of COVID19